thenexthub/Codira/docs/SIL/Instructions.md

 Creates an integer literal value.
 The result will be of type `Builtin.Int<n>`, which must be a builtin integer type.
-The literal value is specified using Swift's integer literal syntax.
+The literal value is specified using Codira's integer literal syntax.

 ### float_literal